Our Board of Governors

 Jan Xie – (TX)

 Jan Xie is the Founder and President of Asian Culture and Education Society USA (ACAESUSA), Former President of OCA-DFW, Board Director of UCA and ACP as well as Board Director of Gendercide Awareness Project.
 She is also the Destination Imagination Dallas Region Challenge Master.
-Jan is certified as the Texas Community Health Worker.
-Jan Is the photographer and Videographer.She holds the Executive certification in Nonprofit Governance from The University of Texas at Dallas.
+Jan is the photographer and Videographer.She holds the Executive certification in Nonprofit Governance from The University of Texas at Dallas.